joshatron/Tak-Java/README.md

 Tak
 ===

-CLI based tak game that will implement a neural net AI The details for the AI can be found [here](tak-ai/README.md).
-There is also be a server for people to play online, detailed [here](tak-server/README.md).
+### Introduction

+This project is a CLI based tak game.
+It features a server and an AI player.

+### Running

 To install: